Canon 800D vs G7X

 It is notable that the 800D has a hotshoe, while the G7X does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The 800D is a recent model that features in the current product line-up of Canon.
-In contrast, the G7X has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G7X was succeeded by the Canon G7 X Mark II.
+Both the 800D and the G7X have been discontinued, but can regularly be found used on eBay.
+The G7X was replaced by the Canon G7 X Mark II, while the 800D was followed by the Canon 850D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Which of the two cameras – the Canon 800D or the Canon G7 X – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.